HigherOrderCO/Kind/DOCUMENTATION.md

   | false => not(b)
 ```

-This risks divergence in the fast-affine and optimal runtimes and the
-stratification checker may complain about it:

-**Todo: add stratification checker error message**

-But, since we used `b` in two different branches, we don't need to copy it:
+But, since we used `b` in two different branches, we don't
-we can instead tell Formality to move it to each branch with a `+`:
+need to copy it.
+We can, instead, tell Formality to move it
+to each branch with a `+`:

 ```haskell
 -- Move.fm